mdai/ml-lessons/README.md

 ## Advanced: How to run on Google Cloud Platform with Deep Learning Images

+You can also run the notebook with powerful GPUs on the Google Cloud Platform.
+In this case, you need to authenticate to the Google Cloug Platform, create a private virtual machine instance running Google's Deep Learning images, and import the lessons.
+See instructions below.

 [GCP Deep Learnings Images How To](running_on_gcp.md)

 ---